 Recovering lithium in evaporation ponds can take a year or more and leaves behind lots of salt waste, but there are new technologies and processes that offer exciting options for lithium extraction.

 Targeting specific ions for removal can be the most cost-efficient way to treat a wastewater flow.
-Saltworks has treatment and sensing solutions available to treat ions and other species, making water suitable for discharge or re-use.
+Saltworks has treatment and sensing solutions available to treat ions and other species, making water suitable for discharge or re-use and avoiding more costly interventions such as zero liquid discharge (ZLD).

 & CAPITAL COSTS